InvertGames/uFrame.Documentation/pages/controller.md

 By default every controller generates ViewModel manager property that keeps references to all ViewModel instances of the same type.

 [add example code and description]

+## Execution order

+First all System Loaders are loaded inside the [uFrame Kernel](uframe-kernel.md).

+Controller classes of a particular [Subsystem](Subsystems.md) are instantiated inside [System Loader](system-loaders.md) class of that Subsystem.
+The instantiation happens right before the instantes are registered in the [DI Container](di-ioc-container.md).

+Next, the Kernel initializes all Services, both those that are MonoBehaviours and of `SystemService` type.
+Because Controllers inherit from `SystemService`, they'll also be initialized with the `Setup()` and `SetupAsync()` methods.

 ## FAQ